NPR Bracket, Round 2 Results: Only 16 Stories Remain

 Some good contests Thursday.
 You can vote here.

 NOTES: After the first round, there were two perfect brackets from Persistent Voter (@VMurphy1787) and Parker Ashford (@parkerashford).
 Kudos!
 Amazing accomplishment out of 285 brackets submitted.
 But there are no more perfect brackets after Round 2.
-Both missed some match ups.
+Both missed some matchups.
 Still, Persistent has only missed two the entire tournament.
 Congrats!

 And both readers have been good sports about it, wishing each other luck — rare comity on Twitter: